SheepyCami/Census-application-Backend-Only/README.md

 ## Additional notes and instructions:

-- Before testing the endpoints and functions of the application, both Frontend and Backend versions, make sure an admin user exists in the Admins table in the MySQL cloud database.
+- Before testing the endpoints and functions of the application, both Frontend and Backend versions, make sure an admin user exists in the Admins table in the MySQL cloud database. an Admin user will not be automatically inserted when starting the project, and you need to create one yourself with SQL commands.
 - You will not be able to login and enter ANY of the endpoints as they are protected by authorization.
+-A sample .env file is provied to quide you into setting up your own Aiven account and database.
+-It is very important to specify the correct Aiven parameters, as they are essential for running locally and deploying.